Why do I cry after sex with my partner?

 One person who experiences this phenomenon repeatedly is Sarah Bird, a 36-year-old UK native in a happy and fulfilling relationship with her partner Aaron.
 “When [crying while orgasming] first started, I used to try and hold it in.
 But if I don’t cry, I don’t orgasm, so I’ve just let it be,” she told The Sun.

 She also says the tears change depending on the emotional state surrounding her relationship.
-Sarah continues says,“Sometimes, when we’re in a really good place in our relationship, it’ll be tears of joy.
+Sarah continues to say, “Sometimes, when we’re in a really good place in our relationship, it’ll be tears of joy.
 At the same time, if we’re having a bad few weeks, I’ll get upset.”

 Tears of Joy During Sex

 You might experience happy tears during or after sex that well up because of hormones and how emotionally connected you feel to your partner.
-Dr. Tantry at Flo.health agrees saying, “The emotional bond between you and your partner could trigger tears of joy or an overwhelming sense of love.”
+Dr. Tantry at Flo.health agrees.
+“The emotional bond between you and your partner could trigger tears of joy or an overwhelming sense of love.”

 This “break” in emotions or change from one intense emotional state to a resting state can sometimes be jarring.
 Similar to the feeling of grogginess when you wake up, the release of sex hormones can be a jarring transition of consciousness and emotional state.